ThunderDoesPlugins/StaffChat/README.md

 | staffchat.check  | Allow players to check other player's staff chat status|
 | staffchat.list   | Allow players to list players staff chat status        |

-By default all permission nodes are granted for OPs, this is not meant to work for console!
+By default all permission nodes are granted for OPs. ;)